joesephgit/DCASE2025/README.md

 python train_device_specific.py --ckpt_id=<wandb_id_from_Step_1>
 ```

-## Baseline Complexity
+## Model Complexity

-The Baseline system (full fine-tune strategy) has a complexity of 58,605 parameters (16 bits) and 10.9 million MACs.
+The model has a complexity of 58,605 parameters (16 bits) and 10.9 million MACs.